n7tr/Excalibur-Discord-Bot/README.md

 	2. Install golang
 	3. Go to src folder
 	4. Change values in .env
-	5. Run go build Inferno and then ./Inferno or double-click the executable named Inferno
+	5. Run go build Excalibur and then ./Excalibur or double-click the executable named Excalibur
 </pre>

 # Where to host?